21 Ways Successful Entrepreneurs Think Differently

 They approach problems, fear and failure differently to the ‘normal’ person.

-Successful entrepreneurs know that the impossible is not a fact, it is an opinion!
+Successful entrepreneurs know that the impossible is an opinion, not a fact!

 Above all, the successful entrepreneur has an optimism and a zest for life that transforms everything they do.